 4 results found

-Does the vaccination proof-requirement amount to unfair discrimination against people who have elected not to be vaccinated?
-The answer to this question is quite simply ‘NO’.
+Does the vaccination proof-requirement amount to unfair discrimination against people who are not vaccinated?
+The answer is quite simply ‘NO’.
+As we discuss here.

 The publication of the revised Consolidated Directions on Occupational Health and Safety Measures in Certain Workplaces on 11 June 2021, does not mean that employers are now entitled by law to subject employees and independent contractors to mandatory vaccinations.